About Your Bladder Surgery With a Continent Cutaneous Diversion

 Buy 3 (10-ounce) bottles of magnesium citrate.
 You can buy it at your local pharmacy without a prescription.

 You’ll need to follow a clear liquid diet before your surgery.
 It’s helpful to buy clear liquids ahead of time.
-For a list of clear liquids you can drink, read the section “Follow a clear liquid diet.”
+Read the section “Follow a clear liquid diet” for a list of clear liquids you can drink.

 Follow your healthcare provider’s instructions for taking aspirin

-Stop taking vitamin E, multivitamins, herbal remedies, and other dietary supplements
+Stop taking multivitamins, herbal remedies, and other dietary supplements

 Stop taking nonsteroidal anti-inflammatory drugs (NSAIDs)